 Bob is a black and white, multi-toed Manx.
 He usually stays in the office window, bird watching, but he also enjoys visitng with Gypsy and Cosmo, our other clinic cats.
 Bob is shy of strangers but good company for our work family.

 Harley is our newest addition to the PVH family.
 He is a Vietnamese Potbelly Pig that was born around March of 2012.
 Thanks to our friend Beth, we adopted this little guy after the passing of Pig Pig, another potbelly pig, who lived here at the clinic for around 20 years.
 Pig Pig can never be replaced but we sure do love our little buddy Harley!
-We keep Harley inside until he gets a little bigger but if you are lucky you can see him out in the yard through out the day.
+When he isn’t sleeping you can find Harley out in our yard looking for food!

 Gypsy is the Queen Diva of the downstairs.
 She is a very loving girl but only on her own terms and as you can tell she is not a big fan of having her picture taken.